torreta/Learning-React/Notes.md

 https://www.youtube.com/watch?v=TQmudJLhPx8
 https://github.com/zo0r/react-native-push-notification
+(is worth noting that i just made the steps for ios)

 so i had to delete a tabbar item (showUser) because after 5 tabs, the app starts to show the "more" button instead of the simple icon, everytime i touched the "more" button the app closed.